Your pitcher was "cleared to throw"… so why does it still not feel right?

 • When to stay the course

-Here’s what it looks like to use the framework from the moment you join.
+Here's what it looks like from the moment you join.

 What Actually Happens When You Join

 No schedules.
 No deadlines.
 No pressure to binge.
-Just a framework you can use when life gets messy.
+Just something you can return to when life gets messy.

-When you join the VeloRESET Parent Readiness Decision Framework, there’s nothing to “keep up with.”
+When you join VeloRESET, there's nothing to "keep up with."

 No schedules to follow No deadlines to hit No pressure to binge or overhaul everything